 • All Riders must make themselves aware of their qualifying position and their place on the grid.
 In the absence of a numbered grid, Officials will lay out numbered cones where possible to the side of the grid to enable Riders to identify their grid spot.

-- Should there be a dispute relating to grid positions, the involved Rider/Riders’ should attempt to attract the attention of the Grid Marshal by the raising of their hand.
-The Grid Marshall will assign Riders’ into the correct position as noted on their Qualification Timing Sheet before signalling the all clear to the Flag Marshall.
+• Should there be a dispute relating to grid positions, the involved Rider/Riders’ should attempt to attract the attention of the Grid Marshal by the raising of their hand.
+The Grid Marshall will assign Riders’ into the correct position as noted on their Qualification Timing Sheet before signaling the all clear to the Flag Marshall.

 • Once all riders are in the correct position the Grid Marshall will, if necessary, blow an air horn to signify that all parents/team members must clear the grid.
 The Grid Marshall will then signal the ALL CLEAR by the waving of a GREEN FLAG from the rear of the grid to the Flag Marshall situated at the front of the grid.

-- At a time of their choosing The Starter will drop the GREEN FLAG to signify the start of the race.
+• At a time of their choosing The Starter will drop the GREEN FLAG or ACTIVATE THE LIGHTS to signify the start of the race.

 Stalling on the Grid

 If a Rider stalls on the grid they must stay in position and hold their hand up high in the air.
 They must remain on the bike until all riders have passed before attempting to push the bike clear or push start it.
 All team members must stay clear of the grid until all the Riders have passed the stricken rider for their own and that of the other Riders’ safety.

 If a jump start is reported by Officials it will be investigated post race/event (dependant on time available).
-If the rider is deemed to have gained an advantage they will receive a warning.
-If any Rider receives more than two warnings for a repeated offence they may, at the discretion of Officials, be issued with a time penalty.
+If the rider is deemed to have gained an advantage they will be issued with a time penalty.

 Given the time constraints of both Officials and Competitors during events we would be grateful if everyone could familiarise themselves with the information included below: